Sydney Opera House

 - Get married at the Sydney Opera House

-- Department of the Environment, National Heritage, Sydney Opera House, New South Wales
+- Department of the Environment and Energy, National Heritage, Sydney Opera House, New South Wales

 Awards and heritage listing

 - Australia's National Heritage List, Sydney Opera House